Gunfight rages in capital of Mexico’s Sinaloa state

 Heavily armed civilians in trucks were firing in downtown Culiacan, with some shooting what appeared to be .50-caliber sniper rifles and truck-mounted machine guns, according to Culiacan-based news outlet Riodoce.

-Riodoce reported that there was a heavy deployment of Mexican security forces and gunmen had blocked entrances to the city with burning vehicles.
+Riodoce reported there was a heavy deployment of Mexican security forces and that gunmen had blocked entrances to the city with burning vehicles.

-Sinaloa public safety director Cristóbal Castañeda told Milenio television the army started an operation Thursday afternoon and soon afterward government surveillance cameras alerted authorities that heavily armed people in vehicles were circulating in downtown Culiacan.
+Sinaloa public safety director Cristóbal Castañeda told Milenio television the army started an operation Thursday afternoon and soon afterward government surveillance cameras alerted authorities that gunmen in vehicles were circulating in downtown Culiacan.

-Castañeda did not state what the military’s objective was with the operation, but said that gunmen blocked a number of city streets with burning vehicles, a common tactic to make it difficult for authorities to maneuver.
+Castañeda did not state what the military’s objective was with the operation, but said that gunmen blocked a number of city streets with burning vehicles, a common tactic to make it difficult for security forces to maneuver.

 Simultaneously, some 20 to 30 prisoners escaped though some were quickly recaptured, he said.